No-Worries DaVinci Roofscapes Synthetic Shake Shingles Installed at Prestigious Fleur du Lac Estates

-“The Bellaforté roofing looks amazing,” says Greene.
-“Best of all, these polymer shakes are perfect for this geographic area.
+“The DaVinci roofing looks amazing,” says Greene.
+“Best of all, these synthetic shake shingles are perfect for this geographic area.
 Traditional wood shakes ‘hold’ the water from melting snow.
 Those saturated shakes weigh more and cause the freeze line to be a part of the shake.
-With the DaVinci product, the water is not absorbed into the tile, so snow melting is faster and more efficient.
+With the DaVinci product, the water is not absorbed into the tile.
+This means that snow melting is faster and more efficient.
 This can also help reduce the ice damming effect in many locations.”

 Nestled amidst stunning mountain peaks and world-famous ski conditions, Fleur du Lac Estates can experience heavy snowfall during the winter months.
 The property is just five minutes from Homewood Mountain Ski Resort, and the area usually sees snow in excess of 180 inches total.
 That’s one reason why the community decided to have the Bruce Olson team incorporate snow fences and snow guards from Rocky Mountain Snow Guards into the structures.

-Rocky Mountain Snow Guards custom designed the snow retention system for Fleur du Lac Estates incorporating both their Drift III+ snow fences and the company’s Rocky Guard RG10 snow guards.
+Rocky Mountain Snow Guards custom designed the snow retention system for Fleur du Lac Estates.
+They incorporated both their Drift III+ snow fences and the company’s Rocky Guard RG10 snow guards.
 The system was developed to handle the 180 PSF snow load that can occur in this geographic location.

 “The snow guards are attached in a pattern above the snow fence that creates friction to hold the snow ‘slab’ in place while the snow fence provides a barrier beyond which the snow slab won’t slide,” says Lars Walberg, president of Rocky Mountain Snow Guards.
 “Using the combination of snow guards and snow fences gives this project a balanced snow retention system that has the ‘look’ the owners desired.”

-For homeowners, the new Bellaforté roofs on the Yacht Club and Boat House are tempting reminders of what will come on their own homes within the community in the years to come.
+For homeowners, the new DaVinci roofs on the Yacht Club and Boat House are tempting reminders of what will come on their own homes within the community in the years to come.